farhi/matlab-starbook/README.md

 disp([ datestr(now) ': Ending' ])
 home(sb); % back to safe position, to avoid dew on the mirror
 ```
 Then simply record images regularly with your CCD/camera.
 Some will be blurred when the mount moves, but this is a rather fast operation, so only few images are sacrificed.
-We recommend you plan your observations using Stellarium (http://stellarium.org/).
+We recommend you to plan your observations using Stellarium (http://stellarium.org/).

 **WARNING** if the mount has to reverse, you may loose the computer remote control, and would then need to select physically the Yes/No buttons on the StarBook.
 The mount status will then be USER, and the StarBook screen shows a 'Telescope will now reverse' message.
 To avoid this, make sure you choose targets which do not pass the meridian (i.e. remain either on the East or West side).